 People tend to invest in companies like Apple even more after great news like this.
 Even consumers may be more willing to look at their product lineup and part with their money.

-On the other hand, a company can get lots of bad press due to a declining stock price, which can hurt their brand.
-Just look at Peloton, for example, which already lost 45% this year.
+On the other hand, a company can get lots of bad press due to a declining stock price, which can hurt its brand.
+Just look at Peloton, for example, which already lost 75% this year.
 With bad press like this, investors are less likely to buy shares, and even consumers will think twice before buying their products.

 Reason 4: Defense against takeovers